-Growing up in Greene County, Alabama, I learned early on that the concept of pro-black didn’t mean anti-white or anti any race or culture.
+Growing up in Greene County, Alabama, I learned early on that the concept of pro-Black didn’t mean anti-White or anti any race or culture.
 It meant having a mind to promote a people who struggled to overcome—a people—who still struggles to overcome injustices.
 Oftentimes, the idea is misrepresented because of a lack in understanding the historical context.
-It is essential to remember that many valuable figures throughout history were white men and women who stood with blacks—then and now—in the struggle.
+It is essential to remember that many valuable figures throughout history were White men and women who stood with African Americans—then and now—in the struggle.

 In recognition of Black History Month, I would be remiss not to recognize an individual whom I considered a friend and mentor, the late Rev. Dr. Thomas E. Gilmore.
 Rev. Gilmore was the second black sheriff in the state of Alabama and the first black sheriff elected in Greene County.
 The movie, This Man Stands Alone [a.k.a.
 Lawman Without A Gun] (1978), portrays Rev. Gilmore’s road to becoming a sheriff in the deep south.
 Today, the court house square in Eutaw, Alabama is named in his honor.

 During my tenure in divinity school, Rev. Gilmore and I discussed much theological dogma, which often led to conversations about Black History.
 I enjoyed listening to Rev. Gilmore, lift up brave men and women that he knew from the struggle.
 One such individual was Rev. Frederick Lee “Fred” Shuttlesworth .